freedomofpress/securedrop-client/README.md

 ```
 Then you can use [`pdb` commands](https://docs.python.org/3/library/pdb.html#debugger-commands) as normal.

 Logs can be found in the `{sdc-home}/logs`.
-If you are debugging version of this application installed from a deb package in Qubes, you can debug issues by looking at the log file in `~/.securedrop_client/logs/client.log`.
+If you are debugging a version of this application installed from a deb package in Qubes, you can debug issues by looking at the log file in `~/.securedrop_client/logs/client.log`.
 You can also add additional log lines in the running code in
 `/opt/venvs/securedrop-client/lib/python3.5/site-packages/securedrop_client/`.

 ## Running against a test server